Train Hard, Train Smart

 A Better Workout

 While people new to fitness and older individuals can get a good workout from deep water running by working at their own pace, experienced athletes at the highest levels can also challenge themselves with deep water running.
+It’s not uncommon for athletes to come close to their maximum heart rate after tough sets.
 Running through water creates constant multi-directional resistance that allows you to strengthen not just your legs but your upper body and core, as well.
 Using proper technique and following the guidance of a certified instructor, deep water runners can burn up to 40% more calories than they would running on land.

-Explore the website to learn more about the health benefits and technique of deep water running.
-If you have immediate questions regarding where to take deep water running classes, instructor certification, or how this type of exercise can be of benefit to you and your individual health, contact the Fluid Running team today.
+Explore the website to learn more about the health benefits and technique of Fluid Running.
+If you have immediate questions regarding where to take Fluid Running classes, instructor certification, or how this workout can be of benefit to you and your individual health, contact the Fluid Running team today.